 - Advertising bias - Selecting media stories based on what will please advertisers

-- Concision bias - Reporting views that can be summed up in few words rather than other unconventional views which would take a lengthy explanation
+- Concision bias - Reporting views that can be summed up in a few words rather than those which require lengthier explanations

 - Corporate bias - Picking articles or stories that are pleasing to the owners of the media organization or network

-- Mainstream bias - Reporting the same things everyone else is reporting, so that no one gets upset or offended
+- Mainstream bias - Reporting the same thing everyone else is reporting, or to avoid offensive stories, so no reader or viewer turns away

-- Sensationalism - Choosing to report more extraordinary events than everyday ones.
-This can make these types of events seem more common than they really are.
+- Sensationalism - Reporting extraordinary events in favor of everyday events.
+This can make these events seem more common than they really are.